 This problem isn’t limited to humor, or to any one aspect of human interaction.
 The idea that Cooper and Brand are in love because of the events of this movie is true in the same way that the sky is grey because a colorblind man says so.
 Nolan tells you what he intends, and that’s the only truth we have to go on.
 These characters seem like cogs to him, like they’re tools to get between plotted script points.
 That is literally what they are; if pressed, they would acknowledge this in literal terms.

 Here’s an example of dehumanization that hit me really hard.
-A time anomaly causes one member of the expedition to age decades ahead of the others: we see him wringing his hands with lonely angst when the rest of his crew returns after what to them was only hours.
+A time anomaly causes one member of the expedition (David Gyasi) to age decades ahead of the others: we see him wringing his hands with lonely angst when the rest of his crew returns after what to them was only hours.
 He’s been alone for a quarter of a century.
-It was the most gut-wrenching scene, in theory, of the whole film.
+It was one of the most gut-wrenching scenes, in theory, of the whole film.

 Yet there’s no conversation between him and the others, no moment where we get a read on his condition or his struggle.
-The people just aren’t that important to this movie or to Nolan: the man has experienced a trial of wits and patience and fortitude worthy of an entire film (I imagine that Moon happened on that ship while Cooper and Brand were gone), and Nolan writes it in without even one scene devoted to it.
-Then he kills this character off in a scene justified by yet another of his silly blockbuster plot devices before the man gets a chance to have an emotion.
+The people aren't important variables in the script's equation: the man has experienced a trial of wits and fortitude worthy of an entire film (I imagine that Moon happened on that ship while Cooper and Brand were gone), and Nolan writes it without even one scene devoted to it.
+Then he kills this character off in a scene justified by yet another of his silly blockbuster plot devices before the man gets a chance to have these emotions dramatized.
+He's blown up by a bad guy, whom we discover with the same eloquence of locating a secret kingpin at the end of a James Bond film.
 Nolan conceives a movie about the cosmic enormity of human affection, he devotes a team of artists to render up his love dimension in meticulous detail, and yet he writes almost three hours’ worth of it with a tenth of the human experience of the spaghetti dinner at the beginning of Alien.
 This character had a crisis we did not see, a trial we don't care about, and dies for the sake of a manipulative villain reveal and an absurd fight scene, things which Nolan goes out of his way to make time for.
 That reveal was the moment I lost my expectations for the rest of the film.
 Imagine if Kubrick thought that what was lacking from Dave and HAL’s relationship was a punching match.

 Of course, even if they talked like humans, I’m only fifty percent certain I’d have heard it: the dialogue in this movie is drowned in an ambiance of creaking metal and velocity sounds.
 The soundtrack is loud, loud enough to make my home speaker system pop and smoke (for real – this is because it’s mixed so unevenly that I couldn’t hear the dialogue without cranking it up to a level that broke my speakers when they entered a black hole).
 It happens often enough to qualify a nitpick as a criticism.
 Subtitles are practically required.